department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get.md

 <a class="usa-button-primary va-button-primary" href="/veteran-id-card/apply">Apply for Your Veteran ID Card</a>

 ### When will I hear back about my application?
+It depends.
+We process applications in the order we receive them.
 If your application for a Veteran ID Card went through and you haven’t heard back yet, please don’t apply again.
-We process applications in the order we receive them.

 #### A note on verifying your identity